-The 5,400 kilometre dog fence protects sheep grazing districts from wild dogs and dingoes.
-It stretches across South Australia (SA) from the Great Australian Bight near Fowlers Bay, borders the grazing properties into New South Wales and then turns north and east across Queensland to the Darling Downs.
-It is the longest continuous fence in the world.
+The 5,400 kilometre dog fence protects sheep industry from wild dogs and dingoes.
+The fence stretches across South Australia (SA) from the Great Australian Bight near Fowlers Bay, borders New South Wales and then turns north and east across Queensland to the Darling Downs.

-The South Australian section of the Dog Fence supports and protects the South Australian sheep industry by stopping dingoes from migrating into land used for sheep production.
+The South Australian Dog Fence was established under the Dog Fence Act 1946 to stop dingoes migrating into land used for sheep production.

 Rebuilding the dog fence

 More than two-thirds of the South Australian Dog Fence is more than 100 years old.
-Many sections have been degraded by kangaroos, emus, feral camels, wild dogs, weather events and sand erosion.
+It has been degraded by kangaroos, emus, feral camels, wild dogs, weather events and sand erosion.

-The dog fence is being rebuilt in SA to continue to protect South Australia’s $4.3 billion livestock industry from the threat of wild dogs.
+The Dog Fence is being rebuilt in SA to protect South Australia’s $4.3 billion livestock industry.

 Ownership of the fence